ChangdeDu/BraVL/README.md

 # BraVL
-This is the official code for the paper "Beyond the Eye: Decoding Visual Neural Representations by Multimodal Learning of Brain-Visual-Linguistic Features".
+This is the official code for the paper "Decoding Visual Neural Representations by Multimodal Learning of Brain-Visual-Linguistic Features".

 ## Preliminaries